 The primary appeal of the Last Touch model is that it is the simplest model for attribution systems to measure.

 By measuring and crediting the entire creation of a sales opportunity (the end of most B2B marketing funnels) based on the last touch, the analytics technology has the smallest time window for an error to occur.
-In long B2B buyer journeys, the time period from last touch to conversion is much shorter, than say, the first touch or the lead touch.
+In long B2B buyer journeys, the time period from last touch to conversion is much shorter, than say, the first touch or the lead creation touch.
 This matters because many tracking cookies have a 30 or 90 day expiration.
-If the conversion doesn’t happen within that window, the marketing channel data will be lost.
+If the creation doesn’t happen within that window, the marketing channel data will be lost.
 By attributing 100% of the credit to the last touch, this expiration window becomes superfluous because no time lapses between the last touch and the conversion.

 This is slightly more useful than the Last-Touch model, only because it eliminates the limitations of ‘Direct’ data.

 When it comes to web and marketing analytics, ‘Direct’ data is a huge pain.
 Traffic attributed to Direct is typically defined by marketing analytics as any time a visitor manually enters your URL.
 But in reality, just about every marketing analytics product considers any visitor who doesn’t have a referral source as Direct.
 A common behavior that gets classified as Direct is traffic from untagged (or improperly tagged) social posts, social ads, or untagged emails.
 Rather than having its own filter, Direct becomes the catch-all bucket for traffic that doesn’t qualify for any of the other filters.

 In short, Direct data is often misleading.
 The major upside of the Last Non-Direct Touch, then, is that you avoid the troubles of Direct channel data.